PostHog/posthog.com/contents/product-engineers/trunk-based-development.md

 6. Merging whenever.
 Our testing, reviewing, and build processes should be good enough that we are confident doing this.

-As proof of this, our median pull request age when merged is **just under 8 hours**.
-On an average day, we merge around 20 pull requests in our main repo.
+As proof we take this seriously, our median pull request is **just under 8 hours** old when merged.
+On an average day, our team merges around 20 pull requests in our main repo.

+## The tools of trunk-based development

-All of this helps us get the benefits trunk-based development provides.
-It might seem like a lot.
-Pushing code early and merging whenever may seem especially scary, but we have two tools that help us:
+For someone coming from a different branching strategy, this philosophy may seem intimidating.
+Pushing code early and merging whenever may seem especially scary, but to help alleviate this fear, we recommend (and use) two key tools:

 ### 1. Test-driven development